 Co-owner of Clay Enterprises, LLC, a family business involved in real estate development, investments, management, and leasing in South Snohomish County.
-She has worked in the business since 1974.
-She has served on the Edmonds Community College Foundation Board since 1997 and serves on the Board of Directors for the Boys & Girls Club of Snohomish County.
+She has worked in the business since 1972.
+She is a member of the Edmonds School District Foundation Board.
+She has served on the Edmonds Community College Foundation Board since 1997 and previously served on the Board of Directors for the Boys & Girls Club of Snohomish County.

 She has taken classes at Edmonds Community College.

 Vice-President of Internal Audit, Compliance and Ethics, Premera Blue Cross.
-Former: board member and president for the Puget Sound chapter of the Institute of Internal Auditors and a member of the American Institute of Certified Public Accountants.
-He volunteers with Seattle Arts and Lectures and the INTIMAN, ACT and Empty Space Theatres.
-He is a past member of the Edmonds Community College Foundation Board.
+He is a member of the Puget Sound chapters of the Institute of Internal Auditors and Information Systems Audit and Control Association and a member of the American Institute of Certified Public Accountants.
+He volunteers with ACT Theatres.
+Former: He is a past member of the Edmonds Community College Foundation Board.

-Bachelor of Arts, English Literature, University of California at Santa Barbara, 1980.
-Business and accounting courses, Pasadena City College, California State University at Los Angeles 1984-86.
-Certified Public Accountant 1986.
+Bachelor of Arts, English Literature, University of California at Santa Barbara.
+Certified Public Accountant.

 Executive Director of the Washington Alliance for Better Schools, a collaboration of 10 school districts and the University of Washington, whose mission is to leverage resources, talent and intellectual capital to help over a quarter million students graduate career and college ready.
-Sits on the National Board as Director of the Pacific Region for the Association of Community College Trustees in Washington, D.C. and is a member of the Washington Alliance for Geographic Literacy.
+Emily serves as the Chair Elect for the Association of Community College Trustees in Washington, D.C. and is also the Chair of the ACCT Public Policy and Advocacy Committee.
+Emily is a member of the Washington Alliance for Geographic Literacy.
+Emily Yim is also a "member at large" on the TACTC Board of Directors (Trustees Association of Community and Technical Colleges).
 Former: Dept. head of the City of Lynnwood, where she served as founding Director of the Department of Neighborhoods and Community Affairs; Vice President for Community and External Affairs at Washington Mutual Bank, helping to oversee and invest a $29 million annual philanthropic budget; and a former Board Member of the International District Housing Alliance in Seattle, United Way of Snohomish County, and the Community Services Advisory Council for Snohomish County.